imagej/imagej.github.io/_pages/formats/bio-formats.md

 ## Documentation

 What follows is a brief overview of the available plugins.
 You will find them all under the "Bio-Formats" submenu of Plugins.
-See the [Bio-Formats web site](https://www.openmicroscopy.org/bio-formats/) for additional information about Bio-Formats in general.
+See the [Bio-Formats website](https://www.openmicroscopy.org/bio-formats/) for additional information about Bio-Formats in general.

 See especially the [Using Bio-Formats](https://docs.openmicroscopy.org/latest/bio-formats/users/imagej/load-images.html#using-bio-formats-to-load-images-into-imagej) page for detailed instructions.